MicrosoftDocs/azure-ai-docs/articles/ai-services/agents/how-to/tools/azure-ai-search.md

 - By default, the Azure AI Search tool can uses semantic or hybrid + semantic search on all text fields.

 ## File Types
 The Azure AI Search tool currently only supports indexes with unstructured data.
-If you have structured data in your index, we cannot make any guarantees on the quality of the search results.
+If you have structured data in your index, we can't make any guarantees on the quality of the search results.
 ::: zone-end

 ::: zone pivot="setup"
 ## Setup: Create an agent that can use an existing Azure AI Search index
 #### 1. Existing Azure AI Search index
-One prerequite of using the Azure AI Search tool is to have an existing Azure AI Search index.
+A prerequisite of using the Azure AI Search tool is to have an existing Azure AI Search index.
 If you don't have an existing index, you can create one in the Azure portal or via REST API.
 -  [Quickstart: Create a vector index using the Azure portal](../../../search/search-get-started-portal-import-vectors.md)
 - [Quickstart: Create a vector index using REST API](../../../search/search-get-started-vector.md)
 #### 2. Complete the agent setup
-- **Option 1: Standard Agent Setup using existing AI Search resource** If you want your agent to uses an existing AI Search resource to create new indexes or bring existing ones you should use the [standard agent setup and add your AI Search resourc ID](../../quickstart.md).
+- **Option 1: Standard Agent Setup using existing AI Search resource** If you want your agent to use an existing AI Search resource to create new indexes or bring existing ones you should use the [standard agent setup and add your AI Search resource ID](../../quickstart.md).
 - You can provide your Azure AI Search resource ID in the bicep file.
 Your resource ID should be in the format: `/subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.Search/searchServices/{searchServiceName}`.
-- **Option 2: Standard Agent Setup** If you want to create a new Azure AI Search resource for you agents to use when creating new indexes follow the [standard agent setup](../../quickstart.md).
+- **Option 2: Standard Agent Setup** If you want to create a new Azure AI Search resource for your agents to use when creating new indexes follow the [standard agent setup](../../quickstart.md).
 - **Option 3: Basic Agent Setup** If you want your agent to use multitenant search and storage resources fully managed by Microsoft and connect your AI Search index later use the [basic agent setup](../../quickstart.md).

 #### 3. Create a project connection to the Azure AI Search resource with the index you want to use
 If you already connected the AI Search resource that contains the index you want to use to your project, skip this step.

-1. In the Azure Portal, navigate to the AI Search resource that contains the index you want to use.
+1. In the Azure portal, navigate to the AI Search resource that contains the index you want to use.
-2. Make sure your ACS resource is set to “Both” API key and RBAC access control.
+2. Make sure your ACS resource is set to **Both** API key and RBAC access control.
     :::image type="content" source="../../media/tools/ai-search/acs-azure-portal.png" alt-text="A screenshot of an AI Search resource Keys tab in the Azure portal." lightbox="../../media/tools/ai-search/acs-azure-portal.png":::

 3. In Azure AI Foundry, navigate to the project you created in the agent setup and Click on **Open in management center**.